-Why Setting Up a Fintech Business in Canada?
+Why set up a Fintech company in Canada?

 Regulatory Environment

-Canada’s regulatory landscape is quite favorable for fintech companies.
+Canada’s regulatory landscape is quite favourable for fintech companies.
 With initiatives like the ‘Regulatory Sandbox,’ startups can test their products without running afoul of the law.

 Technological Infrastructure